claryguru/BA_epics_camera/README.md

 # BA_epics_camera
 - saving all files for the bachelor thesis
-- current version to be found in "source" folder
+- current version can be found in "source" folder